DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-06-06-updating-how-organisations-manage-their-locations.md

 - location code
 - unique reference number (URN)

-We paginate the list if the location list contains more than 50 locations.
+We paginate the list if it contains more than 50 locations.

 When a location is added to the organisation or removed from the organisation, we show a success message above the page heading.